lockedinspace/letme-documentation/docs/quickstart-guides/user-guide/install-setup.md

 You can also install a specific version swapping ``@latest`` with your desired version.

-Available versions can be found as tags in the [letme official repo](https://github.com/lockedinspace/letme).
+Available versions can be found as releases in the [letme official repo](https://github.com/lockedinspace/letme/releases).

 ### Building from source